-Cherry Springs State Park located in Coudersport, PA has exceptionally dark skies with very little light pollution, making it one of the darkest places on the East Coast.
+Cherry Springs State Park has exceptionally dark skies with very little light pollution, making it one of the darkest places on the East Coast.
 Visitors travel far and wide to the park’s Astronomy Field which offers magnificent, unobstructed 360-degree views of tens of thousands of stars and their constellations.

 Michaux State Forest encompasses more than 85,500 acres in the South Mountain area of Cumberland, Franklin, and Adams Counties.
 With the perfect campsite, you might just catch the Milky Way Galaxy taking over the sky.

-Escape from the hustle and bustle of everyday life and look up at the glistening night sky from the Raystown Lake Region in Huntingdon, PA.
+Escape from the hustle and bustle of everyday life and look up at the glistening night sky from the Raystown Lake Region in Huntingdon County.
 You can catch panoramic views of the lake’s clear and calm waters and maybe even Orion’s Belt.

 Known for some of the best whitewater rafting on the East Coast, stay the night and be dazzled by the stars under the dark skies of Ohiopyle State Park.
 Overnight areas are open during specific seasons, and you can even go on a guided star tour where you’ll try to identify some constellations while you hear the stories that accompany them.

-Steeped in natural and historical features, the 696-acre Pine Grove Furnace State Park is located less than an hour from downtown Harrisburg, Pa. in an area known as South Mountain.
+Steeped in natural and historical features, the 696-acre Pine Grove Furnace State Park is located less than an hour from downtown Harrisburg in an area known as South Mountain.
 Escape the city lights and stay the night at one of the parks’ campsites to enjoy this open star-lit playground.

 To find more stargazing spots in Pennsylvania, check out the visitPA website.
 Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don’t forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter